alphagov/govuk-developer-docs/source/manual/development-disk-space.html.md

 ---
-title: Troubleshoot your development VM
+title: Running out of disk space in development
 parent: "/manual.html"
 layout: manual_layout
-section: Support
+section: Development VM
 owner_slack: "#govuk-developers"
 last_reviewed_on: 2017-08-08
 review_in: 3 months
 ---

-Here are some things that can go wrong with the development VM.

-## Running out of disk space

 You may run out of disk space when replicating data into your development environment.